excelsiorsoft/dropwizard-playground/simple-service/README.md

 Filters and interceptors that do not have such a limitation are called *global*.

+Name-binding needs to be:

+    - Defined

+    - Bound to both interceptor/filter and relevant endpoint

+    - Registered with JAX-RS (Jersey)

 - Name-bound interceptor example:

   - see package: *com.excelsiorsoft.examples.compress*